KeithG33/ChessBot-Battleground/README.md

 - **Visualization:** Watch your models in action as they play and adapt on the board.
 - **Evaluation**: Compare performance on the dataset.
 Leaderboard coming soon?

-Write a model that subclasses `BaseChessModel` and take advantage of any of the available features.
+For the model, subclass the `BaseChessModel` class and take advantage of any of the available features.
 See one in action below:

 <div align="center"  id="chess-battle-gif">
   <img src="assets/chessSGU-R8.1-selfplay.gif" style="width: 35%; height: auto;">